bigorangebird/picoCTF/Reverse Engineering/Vault-door-training/Vault-door-training.md

    ```

-2. We open the file in a text editor and see this at the head...
+2. We open the file in a text editor and see this at the end...

    ```
    public boolean checkPassword(String password) {